goofw/chrome-aria2/README.md

 # chrome-aria2

 ## What is this?
-- A chrome extension based on [ziahamza/webui-aria2](https://github.com/ziahamza/webui-aria2)
+- A Chrome extension based on [ziahamza/webui-aria2](https://github.com/ziahamza/webui-aria2)

 ## What does it do?
-- Intercept regular downloads
+- Intercept regular Chrome downloads
 - Click magnet link on any website to download
-- Add bt peers info
+- Add bt peers info (ip, client, download/upload speed)
 - Add per file downloading progress
 - Support multiple aria2 connections

 ## How do I use it?
 - Download this repo
-- Open chrome://extensions in chrome
+- Open chrome://extensions in Chrome
 - Click to enable developer mode
 - Click "Load unpacked" and choose src folder